dprymudrau/ZebrunnerAgent/README.md

 - `REPORTING_MILESTONE_ID` - optional value.
 Id of the Zebrunner milestone to link the suite execution to.
 The id is not displayed on Zebrunner UI, so the field is basically used for internal purposes.
 If the milestone does not exist, appropriate warning message will be displayed in logs, but the test suite will continue executing;
 - `REPORTING_MILESTONE_NAME` - optional value.
 Name of the Zebrunner milestone to link the suite execution to.
 If the milestone does not exist, appropriate warning message will be displayed in logs, but the test suite will continue executing;
 - `REPORTING_DEBUG_LOGS_ENABLED` - optional value.
 The default value is `false` that means that debugging functions from Swift Standard Library such as `print, debugPrint and dump` will not be displayed in log output.
+- `REPORTING_RUN_TEST_CASE_STATUS_ON_PASS` - optional value.
+If automated tests are associated with test cases from a TCM system (TestRail, Xray, Zephyr) and there is a setting to push the execution results to the TCM, then this config determines what status will be set for a passed test.
+- `REPORTING_RUN_TEST_CASE_STATUS_ON_FAIL` - optional value.
+If automated tests are associated with test cases from a TCM system (TestRail, Xray, Zephyr) and there is a setting to push the execution results to the TCM, then this config determines what status will be set for a failed test.
+- `REPORTING_RUN_TEST_CASE_STATUS_ON_SKIP` - optional value.
+If automated tests are associated with test cases from a TCM system (TestRail, Xray, Zephyr) and there is a setting to push the execution results to the TCM, then this config determines what status will be set for a skipped test.

 ### Info.plist properties